← The Signal

 You open your DAW, set the project to 48 or 96 kHz, and load a few analog-modeled plugins because everyone says they add warmth.
 You bounce the track, compare it to a reference, and still cannot explain why your drums feel flat even though the meters say you are doing everything right.

-Those decisions, sample rate, bit depth, saturation, transient shaping, are not just technical defaults.
-They are the end of a 200,000-year chain of people trying to control sound with whatever tools they had.
+Those decisions, sample rate, bit depth, saturation, transient shaping, are the end of a 200,000-year chain of people trying to control sound with whatever tools they had.
 The more you understand that chain, the less you copy random settings from YouTube tutorials and the more you design a workflow that actually serves your music.

 This is the story of how audio technology got from bone flutes to DSP, and what that history should change about your next session.